 Biblical principles are implied but not explicit, and often more topical than philosophical in nature.
-The Gospel is present but church jargon is not.
+The Gospel is present, but church jargon is not.

 We aim to provide an entry point for any and all moms to join the MOPS community.
 This allows moms to move at their own pace in their faith journey.

-What qualities guide or material?
+What qualities guide our material?

 In everything we publish, we seek to inspire moms.
-We want to be willing to say, “This is the way things really are,” “these are my honest questions,” “here are the things in my life that seem bigger than me,” knowing it is in the vulnerable conversations that we can make the most progress toward restoring the future for the next generation.
+We want to be willing to say, “This is the way things really are,” “These are my honest questions,” “Here are the things in my life that seem bigger than me,” knowing it is in the vulnerable conversations that we can make the most progress toward restoring the future for the next generation.

 Every act of mothering is significant because family is where children build the foundation for their futures.
 In every way possible we seek to provide practical resources for moms, and a safe place to fail because we know from experience motherhood includes both triumphs and failures, and both are required for moms to expand to their potential.

 We believe all of it is worth it because each child is a gift.

 Before motherhood, each woman was uniquely created with a past, present and future story, passions and gifts given to her to give the world, and a personality all her own.
 When she became a mother, this added to the shape of her story, coloring it with new extensions of herself.
 In everything we write, we aim to nurture the woman who still exists inside the mother.